 The empathy gap is a crisis.
 If you believe that empathy means treating people as individuals capable of reasoning and acting under neutral rules, we can have a society.
 If you believe that empathy means shaping policy around solidarity with subjective feelings, rules become kaleidoscopic, variable and fluid — and compulsion is generally necessary in order to effectuate such rules.

 Empathy for people as full human beings means recognizing their agency, understanding their differences and holding fast to equality before the law.
 If we reject those principles in favor of a high-handed and paternalistic approach to power politics, freedom will not survive.

-Ben Shapiro, 32, is a graduate of UCLA and Harvard Law School, a radio host on KRLA 870 Los Angeles and KTIE 590 Orange County, host of "The Ben Shapiro Show" and editor-in-chief of DailyWire.com.
-He is the New York Times best-selling author of "Bullies."
-He lives with his wife and two children in Los Angeles.
+Ben Shapiro, 37, is a graduate of UCLA and Harvard Law School, host of "The Ben Shapiro Show," and editor-in-chief of DailyWire.com.
+He is the author of the New York Times bestsellers "How To Destroy America In Three Easy Steps," "The Right Side Of History," and "Bullies."
 To find out more about Ben Shapiro and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.